-Precept meetings: Like any other worthwhile activity, real analysis is hard.
-Some of the concepts and problems are going to be manifestly difficult, and you will need to persist in the face of feeling totally lost, in particular re-reading the text and your notes and reaching out to me, the TAs, and your peers for inspiration.
+Precept meetings: Like any other worthwhile activity, topology is hard.
+Some of the concepts and problems are going to be manifestly difficult, and you will need to persist in the face of feeling totally lost, in particular re-visiting the notes and videos from class and reaching out to me, the TAs, and your peers for inspiration.
 But the far greater challenge in this course is dealing with those difficulties and subtleties you aren't aware of.
 How can you fix a problem you don't know is a problem?
 The single most effective method is: